-- Students must present a signed original hardcopy of each of the following: syllabus signature page, SPC EMS Program Handbook signature page, SPC EMS Clinical Handbook signature page, & Student Guide signature page.
-These signature pages are due by Thursday of the second week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
+- Students must present the signature page acknowledging that the student has read and understands the content of syllabus, program and clinical handbook, grievance policy, and appeals process. - These signature pages are due by Thursday of the first week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
 Students are not allowed to have cell phones on their person during exams. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
 Jeans - b.
-Closed toed shoes or boots - c.
-Collared shirt or T-shirt - d.
-Watch with a second hand - e.
-Stethoscope (For Labs)
+Closed toed shoes or boots

+- c.
+Collared shirt or T-shirt

+- d.
+Watch with a second hand

+- e.
+Stethoscope (optional)